 When everyone was under mental duress, it was Kotetsu’s words and actions that always helped guide them

 And you know what.
 I realized that you don’t set your own limits.
 Even after I lose all my powers and get mocked by everyone, or look ridiculous, I’m not going to let that stop me.
 I’m going to stay a hero till the very end.
 I’m not going to give up

-It’s not a bad thing to move towards more advanced technology, as we saw with Wild Tiger’s new suit, but with certain technology, there’s the possibility of losing proper ethics and morals (as we saw Jack and Mel mention) and it’s old technology that can keep us grounded.
-Unfortunately, everyday people like me aren’t usually privvy to what big technology is being made and the people who create it are sometimes not looking out for the greater good of the people.
-We should be aware of the advances that are made, what might be lost in the process, and never just freely accept things as they are.
-Complacency can lead to future problems that are much harder to solve once they become every day
+It’s not a bad thing to move towards more advanced technology, as we saw with Wild Tiger’s new suit, but with certain technology, there’s the possibility of losing proper ethics and morals (as we saw Jack and Mel mention in their posts) and it’s old technology that can keep us grounded.
+Unfortunately, everyday people like me aren’t usually privy to what big technology is being made, and the people who create it are sometimes not looking out for the greater good of the people.
+We should be aware of the advances that are made, and what might be lost in the process.
+We should never just freely accept things as they are.
+Complacency can lead to future problems that are much harder to solve once they become everyday